 Wreck of a Japanese dredger sunk in 1996 as an artificial reef.
-The 244ft/75M long wreck landed on its side, mostly intact.
-Max depth is 108ft/33M making this dive suitable for Advanced Divers only and ideal for Enriched Air (Nitrox).
+The 244ft/75M long wreck lays on its side, mostly intact in 108ft/33M of water making this dive suitable for Advanced Divers only and ideal for Enriched Air (Nitrox).
 It is home to large French Angelfish, Jacks, Barracuda and a huge Puffer.

 Wreck of a cargo vessel sunk as an artificial reef in 1986.
 Sits upright on a sandy bottom at a max depth of 65ft/20M.
 The 167ft/51M long wreck offers open access to the surface and is inhabited by many types of marine life including Lobster, Moray Eels and reef fish.
 Stunningly colourful and pretty dive.

-This pretty dive has coral shaped like the fingers of a hand with valleys and trenches in between.
-There is also a small tunnel leading into a chimney.
-Max depth is around 36ft/11M.
+Pretty dive with coral shaped like the fingers of a hand with valleys and trenches between and a small tunnel leading into a chimney.
+Max depth is 36ft/11M.
 Home to Seahorses, Frogfish, Turtles and the “usual” tropical fish.
-We usually dive this for around 1 hour.
-This is a “must […]
+Typical dive time is 1 hour.
+This is a “must do” Marine Park dive.

 This horseshoe shaped reef has a small wall and then flat coral reef with a maximum depth of around 50ft/15M.
 You will find lots of Crabs, Lobsters, Spotted Drums and sometimes Stingrays hiding in the sandy bottom.
 We usually do this as a second dive with a dive time of around 1 hour.